pzampino/pzampino.github.io/_posts/2017-12-14-apache-knox-ambari-cluster-monitoring.md

 5. Review __*{GATEWAY_HOME}*/conf/topologies/docker-sandbox.xml__, and notice the change to the *WEBHDFS* service URL.

 <pre>
-Note: Your sandbox must expose the new port you specified for the dfs.namenode.http-address property for Knox to be
-      able to access the new endpoint; otherwise, even though the topology will be correct, requests will fail due to connection failure.
+Your sandbox must expose the new port you specified for the dfs.namenode.http-address property for Knox to be able to access the new endpoint; otherwise, even though the topology will be correct, requests will fail due to connection failure.
 </pre>

 # Summary